GWTC-4.0: Searches for Gravitational-Wave Lensing Signatures: Data Availability

 \section{Data Availability}

 All strain data analysed as part of GWTC-4.0 are publicly available through GWOSC~\citep{OpenData}.
-The details of this data release and information about the digital version of the GWTC are described in detail in~\citep{LIGOScientific:2025snk}.
+The details of this data release and information about the digital version of the GWTC are described in detail in~\citet{LIGOScientific:2025snk}.
+Data products associated with this work, including analysis results and plotting scripts, are available in \citet{LensingDataReleaseO4a}.